aiming-lab/GRAPE/README.md

 Below we show an example of how you can train the main OpenVLA-SFT checkpoint ([`openvla-7b`](https://huggingface.co/openvla/openvla-7b)) via LoRA-TPO.
 Here we use a single A100 GPU with 80 GB VRAM.
 (Attention: We only support batchsize=1 and single-GPU training now, which means each batch has a pair of trajectories.
 We will support more settings and fully training in the future)

-Now, launch the LoRA TPO script, as shown below.
+Now, launch the TPO-LoRA script, as shown below.

 ```bash
   torchrun --standalone --nnodes=1 --nproc-per-node 1 finetune.py \